Hans-Giebenrath/bpmn-parser/README.md

 * Cycles
 * Nested states
 * Separate Interrupt States
+* Make data nodes in half-layers more integrated (force message flow endpoint nodes into other layers if they would otherwise go through a half layer with a data node, similar mechanism for when the message flow ends in the same lane, to ensure the crossing minimization phase accounts for that)
 * Layout-Instructions (`@a above @b` etc)
 * Labels could be positioned a tidbit more intelligently to not cross outgoing/incoming edges (probably an easy issue)